pedrohsmaia/datablood/README.md

 If you want to clone this starter, you can run `yarn create tamagui --template takeout-starter`.
 Otherwise, ignore this section.

+To rename the project you can search the workspace for the word `myapp` and replace with your name.
+You may also run [react-native-rename](https://github.com/junedomingo/react-native-rename) from `/apps/expo` to rename the react-native references.

 ## Included packages

 - [Tamagui](https://tamagui.dev)